 “We’re focused on Toronto, we’re focused on Younge Street, University and Bloor streets, a few other ones.
 I’ll work with the mayor, but when I was [in Ottawa], the traffic was moving fairly well.”
 (CTV)

 So that is how traffic legislation is made nowadays: from behind the windshield of the premier’s vehicle.
-Last Tuesday, another protest against both the bike lane legislation as well as against the overreach of the province into municipal affairs was held even though even rural communities are asking for more cycling infrastructure.
+Last Tuesday, another protest against both the bike lane legislation as well as against the overreach of the province into municipal affairs was held.
+Side note: even rural communities in Ottawa were asking for more cycling infrastructure, more sidewalks connecting to neighbourhoods at the 2924 rural summit.

 Meanwhile, 13 councillors asked Ford to reconsider his crazy plans, mostly councillors from inside the Greenbelt, although Tim Tierney, our transportation chair, is missing on the list.
 And here I thought I was friends with Tim when he saw me last at the Traffic Safety Conference.
 Tim, it is not too late.